 You must book an appointment at US Consulate Vienna using the same U.S. Travel Docs website where you completed your application and paid the fees.

 Wait Times: Due to COVID restrictions, the Ukraine conflict and the busy summer travel season, wait times in Vienna are longer than usual.
-Please click here to see current wait times at U.S. Embassies and Consulates.
+See current wait times at U.S. Embassies and Consulates.
 To avoid disappointment, we strongly recommend you apply long before your intended travel, even if you’re not sure of your final travel plans.
 You do NOT need confirmed travel dates or airplane tickets to apply for a visa.
 In fact, we recommend you do not book any travel until your visa has been issued.
 Please do not contact us regarding the first or earliest available interview appointment slot; all this information is on the US Travel Docs website.

-Expedited Appointment Request: If a satisfactory appointment is not available in your visa category, choose any available date, then request for an expedited appointment by following these guidelines: http://www.ustraveldocs.com/at/at-niv-expeditedappointment.asp.
+Expedited Appointment Request: If a satisfactory appointment is not available in your visa category, choose any available date, then request for an expedited appointment by following these guidelines.
 Due to the sheer number of expedited requests, only true emergencies will be considered.
 Poor planning, such as waiting until the last minute to apply for ESTA or Visa is NOT considered an emergency.

-All visa interviews are held at the U.S. Consulate Vienna, located at Parkring 12A (Marriott Hotel building), Vienna, Austria.
+All visa interviews are held at the U.S. Consulate Vienna, located at Parkring 12A (Marriott Hotel building), A-1010 Vienna, Austria.
 The entrance is located on the right plaza-side of the building.
 Closest tram & metro stops: Weihburggasse (Tram #2), Stadtpark (U4), Stubentor (U3).

 What to bring: Your DS-160 confirmation, any supporting documentation.